CM Tooltip (CMTG) - Troubleshooting - Characters in non-English languages that do not appear correctly

 Some Terms are not Parsed

 Make sure that the Terms are defined to not be case-sensitive.
-Go to Admin Dashboard → CM Tooltip → Settings → Tooltip and uncheck this box:
+Navigate to Admin Dashboard → CM Tooltip Glossary → Settings → Tooltip tab and uncheck the box Terms case-sensitive: